Ebiroll/qemu_esp32/README.md

 #  What is some of the problems with this code
 Some i/o register name mapping in esp32.c is probably wrong.
 The values returned are also many times wrong.
 I did this mapping very quickly with grep to get a better understanding of what the rom was doing.
+I have made the emulation based on what the code expects, should have done more by reading the document.
 ```
 Terminal 1
 >xtensa-softmmu/qemu-system-xtensa -d guest_errors,int,mmu,page,unimp  -cpu esp32 -M esp32 -m 4M  -kernel  ~/esp/qemu_esp32/build/app-template.elf   -S -s